Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

-A lively, attentive breed, the German Spitz has proven to be an exceptionally devoted dog to its owners.
+The German Spitz is a lively, attentive breed and has proven to be an exceptionally devoted dog to its owners.

-This dog is extremely intelligent and has great tracking skills.
-Their strong, even temperament makes them a wonderful pet.
+This dog is extremely intelligent and has excellent tracking skills.
+In addition, their strong, even-tempered personality makes them excellent pets.

 Instinctually, the Münsterländer loves being part of a pack.
 They are excellent family dogs and will enjoy spending lots of time outdoors together.

-Eurasiers are medium-sized dogs that can reach up to 24 inches and 70 pounds.
+Eurasiers are medium-sized dogs reaching up to 24 inches and 70 pounds.
 Their thick, long coat comes in many colors and can have white patches throughout.
 (Some Eurasiers even have what looks like a reverse mask on their face.)

 Confident and calm, the Eurasier is a loyal pet that serves as a great family dog.
-Their even-tempered, loving demeanor makes them a wonderful companion for children and adults alike.
+Their even-tempered, loving demeanor makes them excellent companions for children and adults alike.

-Weighing up to 22 pounds, the Jagdterrier has a coarse, rough coat with black or tan coloring and markings on its muzzle, eyebrows, chests, legs and the base of their tail.
+Weighing up to 22 pounds, the Jagdterrier has a coarse, rough coat with black or tan coloring and markings on its muzzle, eyebrows, chest, legs, and the base of its tail.

 The breed’s smaller, compact size makes it great for hunting, and owners love the pup’s loyal and reliable personality.

-Smart, alert and incredibly loyal, the Hovawart is a faithful pup that was bred to be a guardian and working dog.
-In fact, the name combines “farm” (Hova) and “watchman” (Wart) in an older form of the German language.
+Intelligent, alert, and incredibly loyal, the Hovawart is a faithful pup bred to be a guardian and working dog.
+The name combines “farm” (Hova) and “watchman” (Wart) in an older form of the German language.

 Hovawarts have an even temperament and are very protective and confident.
-With a deep devotion to their owners, the breed makes a wonderful family dog.
+The breed makes an excellent family dog with a deep devotion to its owners.

 Although rare today, the Löwchen was one of the most popular pets in continental Europe for over 500 years.
 The breed’s name means “little lion” in German.